MicrosoftDocs/query-docs/query-languages/dax/iserror-function-dax.md

 ## Remarks

-- To learn more about best practices when using ISERROR, see [Appropriate use of error functions in DAX](best-practices/dax-error-functions.md).
+- For best practices when using ISERROR, see [Appropriate use of error functions](best-practices/dax-error-functions.md).

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]